mmmarinho/ROS2_Tutorial/docs/source/messages.rst

 Getting info on interfaces
 --------------------------

-We can get information about ROS2 intefaces available in our system with :program:`ros2 interface`.
+We can get information about ROS2 interfaces available in our system with :program:`ros2 interface`.
 Let us first get more information about the program usage with

 .. code:: console